jibolash/quizknit-ui/README.md

 1. Visit http://localhost:5173/
 2. Enter the body of text you want to generate a quiz from.
-3. Click "Generate Quiz" and see your questions.1
+3. Click "Generate Quiz" and see your questions